VaidikTrivedi/ai-custom-chatbot/README.md

 ## Usage

+1. Add data source:
+- Provide path to the documents that you want to process (it works with txt and pdf files)
+- Provide web-links to the articles that you want to add (it might now work if website has a bot detection)

-1. Run the chat interface:
+2. Run the chat interface:
 ```bash
 python chat_interface.py
 ```

-2. Choose from the following options:
-   - Add document: Input your text documents
-   - Ask question: Ask questions about the documents
+3. Ask questions
-   - Exit: Close the application

 ## How it Works